Dental Implants to Fix Your Smile in Rockville, MD

 What Are Dental Implants?

 When you lose teeth, many people think this means they’re automatically heading for dentures or a bridges.
-However, if you’re only missing one tooth, or a few teeth spread apart in your mouth from one another, dental implants may be a better option.
+However, if you’re only missing one tooth, or a few teeth spread apart in your mouth from one another, a tooth implant may be a better option.

 With a dental implant, an artificial tooth root is inserted into your gums and jaw.
 This root is similar in shape to a traditional carpentry screw.
 An abutment is added to the implant to hold the crown in place.
 Once the implant is healed, a false tooth is attached to it, giving you the look and feel of a natural tooth.

-Different from traditional dentures or bridges, dental implants provide many benefits to those that get them, including:
+Different from traditional dentures or bridges, implants provide many benefits to those that get them, including:

 - They are stronger than dentures or bridges, meaning a more permanent solution to tooth loss.